The Chase Freedom Unlimited® Card is one of many valuable Ultimate Rewards points-earning cards in the lineup from JP Morgan Chase.

 The easiest way to see an increase in the value of your points is to redeem them through the Ultimate Rewards Travel Portal.

-When you redeem points through your Freedom Unlimited account, you will see that they are worth 1 cent per point toward any travel that you book.
+When you redeem points through your Freedom Unlimited card account, you will see that they are worth 1 cent per point toward any travel that you book.

 Once you transfer them to other accounts, though, the value goes up.
 If you redeem your Ultimate Rewards points through either your Chase Sapphire Preferred card or Ink Business Preferred® Credit Card accounts, they are worth 1.25 cents per point.